arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### Safe System Management

-Following best practices helps prevent accidents and system damage.
-Understanding when to use `sudo` is important for safe system management.
+Following best practices helps prevent system damage. [**Understanding when to use `sudo`**](#using-sudo-superuser-do) is important for safe system management.
 You should only use `sudo` when you need elevated permissions for system-level operations, such as installing packages with `apt`, editing system configuration files in `/etc/`, or accessing protected directories.

-For everyday tasks like creating files in your home directory, editing your own documents, or running programs, `sudo` is not needed and should not be used.
+**For everyday tasks like creating files in your home directory, editing your own documents, or running programs, `sudo` is not needed and should not be used.**

 Using `sudo` unnecessarily can actually create problems.
-When you create or modify files with `sudo`, they are owned by root rather than your user account, which can lead to permission issues later.
+When you create or modify files with `sudo`, they are owned by **root** rather than your user account, which can lead to permission issues later.

-For example, if you run `sudo nano myfile.txt` in your home directory, the file will be owned by root, and you will need `sudo` to edit it again in the future.
+For example, if you run [**`sudo nano myfile.txt`**](#editing-files-with-nano) in your home directory, the file will be owned by root.
+You will need `sudo` to edit it again in the future.
 This is why you should reserve `sudo` for operations that genuinely require system administrator privileges.

-Before making significant system changes, always back up important files to external storage or another location.
+Before making significant system changes, always back up important files to an [**external storage device**](#usb-and-peripherals-access), such as the Apps you have worked on.
 This simple precaution can save hours of work if something goes wrong.

-When available, use dry-run options on commands to preview changes before implementing them, allowing you to verify the operation without actually modifying anything.
-Keep your system and packages up to date with regular `sudo apt update && sudo apt upgrade` runs, ensuring you have the latest security patches and bug fixes that protect your board from vulnerabilities.
+When available, use command options to run in dry mode and preview changes before implementing them, allowing you to verify the operation without actually modifying anything.

+Keep your system and packages up to date with a [**regular `sudo apt update && sudo apt upgrade` routine**](#updating-package-lists).
+Keeping the system up to date with the latest security patches, compatibility elements, and bug fixes.

-Being especially cautious with powerful commands like `rm -rf` is essential, as they permanently delete files without confirmation and cannot be undone.
+Being especially cautious with commands like [**`rm -rf`**](#file-operations) is important, as they permanently delete files without confirmation and cannot be undone.

-Always double-check paths and filenames before executing destructive commands.
-Similarly, avoid using `chmod 777` on files or directories unless absolutely necessary, as this grants full access to everyone and creates security vulnerabilities.
+Always double-check paths and filenames before performing destructive commands.
+Similarly, avoid using [**`chmod 777`**](#**changing-file-permissions) on files or directories unless necessary, as this grants full access to everyone and creates security vulnerabilities.

-When in doubt about a command's effect, consult the manual with `man command-name` or search for examples before proceeding.
+When in doubt about a command's effect, consult the manual with [**`man <command-name>`**](#getting-help) or search for examples before proceeding.
 Taking these extra moments to verify your actions prevents the frustration and data loss that comes from premature mistakes.

 ## Summary

 This guide showed you to the Debian Linux environment running on the Arduino UNO Q's microprocessor.
 You learned what Debian is and how it integrates with the Arduino microcontroller to create a hybrid platform.
-The guide covered accessing the board's shell through ADB, SSH, or SBC mode, navigating the Linux file system, managing permissions with `sudo`, installing packages with `apt`, and working with USB peripherals.
+The guide covered commands for accessing the board's shell via ADB, SSH, or SBC mode, navigating the Linux file system, managing permissions with `sudo`, installing packages with `apt`, and working with USB peripherals.
 You also explored the Arduino App CLI for managing Apps and system monitoring tools for tracking resources and network connectivity.

 ### Next Steps